 A 2-inch thick shelf is pretty sturdy, so I’m confident about it.
 I’d need to buy 12 more 2x4x6s if I were to build them as intended.
 I don’t see the benefit in that cost, considering what I’ve got.
 I put the best-looking face of the oak plywood on the bottom shelf facing the bench.
 I didn’t oil that part-the underside of the “lower-top” shelf.
 In retrospect, I wish I had because the oil, again, would have not only conditioned it but also reflected the lights onto the bench well, albeit subtly.
 But it’s a relatively light color which is why I chose to do that, plus the top will take a beating with stuff being tossed and slip up on it, so it makes sense to use the cheaper plywood for the top of the shelving sandwich.
 And if anyone’s short enough to see up there, it’s nice looking natural wood.

 I spent a lot of time planning this out.
-I wanted to end up with a good bench, which I did, spend as little as possible, which I did(total cost was under $300 total), and not spend months on the project (I built this in a couple of hours, once planned.)
+I wanted to end up with a good bench, which I did, and not spend months on the project (I built this in a couple of hours, once planned.)
 Usually the least fun parts, the planning and prep are the most crucial to the end result.
 They paid dividends in this case for sure, which is why I’m sharing the details.

 This Grateful Dead show at the Beat Club in Bremen, West Germany, April 21, 1972, was the show that turned me onto the Grateful Dead around 35 years ago.
 Got on the bus as the hippies say.
 It’s not even one of their best shows, although certainly one of the most unique on video, and Donna was squawking away, but it didn’t matter.
 1972 is one of their top years.
 And a show with Pigpen and Keith is special.
 Out of the many keyboardists the Dead have had, Keith Godchaux was my favorite with Bruce Hornsby second.
 This was one of Pigpen’s last shows.